Joburg Insider

 The best time to visit is on the first Sunday of every month.
 That is when Victoria Yards opens up for its popular First Sundays event.

 Live music fills the courtyards.
-Pop up markets appear with handcrafted ceramics, jewellery, clothing, and things you did not know you needed until you saw them.
+Pop-up markets appear with handcrafted ceramics, jewellery, clothing, and things you did not know you needed until you saw them.
 Food vendors set up seasonal stalls.
 And Impi Brewing Co pours small batch beers that taste like someone actually cared about making them.

 It is the kind of morning where you show up thinking you will stay for an hour and leave three hours later carrying a bag full of things you bought from people who made them with their own hands.